1,000+ Opportunities

 For additional Grant Guidelines click below For Good Major Guidelines CLICK HERE For Good Minor Guidelines CLICK HERE Benton Harbor Youth Sports Association: storage facility for field and maintenance equipment at Union Park Berrien County Cancer Service, Inc.: provide resources and nursing visits for patients with cancer and other related illnesses Berrien Mental Health Authority: provide financial assistance to clients with prescription refills, rent/housing, utility bills, etc. Maud Preston Palenske Memorial Library (City of Saint Joseph): launch a monthly immersive “travel” experience program for individuals with Alzheimer’s/Dementia Disability Network Southwest Michigan: materials and labor costs for building ramps support its Individualized Coaching Program for BIPOC entrepreneurs in Southwest Michigan Friends of Berrien County Trails: pave a path for walkers, runners and cyclists open to the public InterCare Community Health Network: educate youth on healthier food and snacks, and provide them with blenders Roti Roti Art Center of Buchanan: to support the 2025 summer concert season in Buchanan constructing an ADA-accessible pavilion and picnic tables, a lockable kitchen area, storage room, and van-accessible ADA-compliant parking Watervliet District Library: install a handicap-accessible front door (Teens Exhibiting Able Minds) Benton Harbor Department of Public Safety: a 3D Lidar Camera would be used for fire, crash, and crime scene investigations innovative restitution program for youthful offenders involved with the Juvenile Court in Berrien County Website by: OneEach Technologies

-Based on current listing details, eligibility includes: 501(c)(3) entities, schools, and government or religious organizations in Berrien County, Michigan.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) entities, schools, and government or religious organizations in Berrien County, Michigan.
+Confirm the full requirements in the official notice before applying.